Beef Protein Benefits: Why It’s Good for Your Body and Health

 But, of course, how much protein you’re aiming for in total is essential.

-Consuming 1.2 to 2 grams of protein per kilogram of body weight is a frequent advice for muscular growth.
+Consuming 1.2 to 2 grams of protein per kilogram of body weight is frequent advice for muscular growth.

 Beef protein can be an excellent way to increase protein if you’re trying to lose weight without adding extra calories from fat or carbs.